About Karen Aruba

 Karen Aruba is a self-taught illustrator based in Hong Kong specializing in sketching related to travel and cultural theme.
 With a passion for art, she derives inspiration from everything she comes across by incorporating themes of energy, peace and happiness.

-Her art brand, named ‘Karen Aruba Art’ built up in 2016, is inspired by the year she spent as a child in Aruba with her mother’s family.
+Her art brand, ‘Karen Aruba Art’ built up in 2016, is inspired by the year she spent as a child in Aruba with her mother’s family.
 Aruba is a tiny Dutch Caribbean island known as ‘One Happy Island’, a cheerful island full of happiness and energy.

 ‘Art is a process of creation.
 We create happiness with heART’ – Karen Aruba Art